okta/terraform-provider-oktapam/docs/data-sources/ad_user_sync_task_settings_id_list.md

 ### Required

-- `connection_id` (String) The id of an ASA AD Connection.
+- `connection_id` (String) The id of an AD Connection.
 Results are returned for only this Connection.

 ### Optional

-- `status` (String) If a value is provided, includes ASA user sync task settings with specified status.
+- `status` (String) If a value is provided, includes user sync task settings with specified status.
 Valid statuses are `ACTIVE` and `INACTIVE`.

 ### Read-Only